The .17 HMR is quickly becoming a popular round. Here are a few things you should know about it.

 - Considerably louder

-While this round is a little much for small game like squirrel and rabbit up close, it is perfect for taking down larger animals such as raccoon, opossum, and fox.
-There have been videos of people using them to take coyote and hogs, but unless it's within 50 yards and a very well-placed shot it is not recommended by any manufacturer.
+While this round is a little much for varmint hunting or small game like squirrel and rabbit up close, it is perfect for taking down larger animals such as raccoon, opossum, and fox.
+Long-range prairie dogs with an accurate bolt action rifle would be great for the .17 HMR, just not too long of a range.